open-meteo/python-requests/README.md

-# Open-Meteo Python API Client
+# Open-Meteo API Python Client

-An API client to get weather data from the Open-Meteo Weather API based on the Python library `requests`.
+This ia an API client to get weather data from the [Open-Meteo Weather API](https://open-meteo.com) based on the Python library `requests`.

 Instead of using JSON, the API client uses FlatBuffers to transfer data.
 Encoding data in FlatBuffers is more efficient for long time-series data.
 Data can be transferred to `numpy` or `pandas` using [Zero-Copy](https://en.wikipedia.org/wiki/Zero-copy) to analyze large amount of data quickly.

-TODO:
-- Document data structure
-- Consider dedicated pandas library
+The schema definition files can be in [GitHub open-meteo/sdk](https://github.com/open-meteo/sdk).

+This library is primarily designed for data-scientists to process weather data.
+In combination with the [Open-Meteo Historical Weather API](https://open-meteo.com/en/docs/historical-weather-api) data from 1940 onwards can be analyzed quickly.

 ## Basic Usage

+The following example gets an hourly temperature and precipitation forecast for Berlin.
+Additionally, the current temperature is retrieved.
+It is recommended to only specify the required weather variables.

 ```python
 # pip install openmeteo-requests